Lucky Luciano

-Charles "Lucky" Luciano (/ˌluːtʃiˈɑːnoʊ/ LOO-chee-AH-noh; /it/; born Salvatore Lucania /it/; November 24, 1897 (Note: November 24, 1897, is the birth date most commonly used, however, November 11, 1897, is a birth date that has also been cited.) – January 26, 1962) was an Italian gangster who operated mainly in the United States.
-He started his criminal career in the Five Points Gang and was instrumental in the development of the National Crime Syndicate.
-Luciano is considered the father of the Italian-American Mafia for the establishment of the Commission in 1931, after he abolished the boss of bosses title held by Salvatore Maranzano following the Castellammarese War.
+Charles "Lucky" Luciano (/ˌluːtʃiˈɑːnoʊ/ LOO-chee-AH-noh; /it/; born Salvatore Lucania /it/; November 24, 1897 (Note: November 24, 1897, is the birth date most commonly used, however, November 11, 1897, is a birth date that has also been cited.) – January 26, 1962) was an Italian mafioso who operated mainly in the United States.
+He started his criminal career in New York City's Five Points Gang and was instrumental in the development of the National Crime Syndicate.
+Luciano is considered the father of the Italian-American Mafia for the establishment of the Commission in 1931, after he abolished the capo dei capi (boss of bosses) title held by Salvatore Maranzano following the Castellammarese War.
 He was also the first official boss of the modern Genovese crime family.

 In 1936, Luciano was tried and convicted for compulsory prostitution and running a prostitution racket after years of investigation by District Attorney Thomas E. Dewey.
-Although he was sentenced to 30 to 50 years in prison, an agreement was struck with the U.S. Department of the Navy through his Jewish Mob associate, Meyer Lansky, to provide naval intelligence during World War II.
+Although he was sentenced to thirty to fifty years in prison, an agreement was struck with the United States Department of the Navy through his Jewish Mob associate, Meyer Lansky, to provide naval intelligence during World War II.
 In 1946, for his alleged wartime cooperation, Luciano's sentence was commuted on the condition that he be deported to Italy.
-Luciano died in Italy on January 26, 1962, and his body was permitted to be transported back to the United States for burial.
+Luciano died in Italy on January 26, 1962, and his body was permitted to be transported back to the U.S. for burial.